RedSunAtNight/TableParser/README.txt

 III	SUMMARY OF CLASSES

 PURPOSE:
-This project will read a text file containing a flat table of data, and parse the data into columns.
+The classes contained here will read a text file containing a flat table of data, and parse the data into columns so that the data can be used in a C++ program.
 The column delimiter can be set manually, or guessed automatically by the code.

 REQUIREMENTS:
 This program makes use of the following Boost libraries: lexical_cast and regex.
 In order to use boost/regex, the code must be linked with libboost_regex.so.
 The code should be compiled with the flag -lboost_regex